ethereumbook/ethereumbook/src/chapter_9.md

 21 }
 ```

 This library provides a function that can generate the *n*th Fibonacci number in the sequence.
-It allows users to change the starting number of the sequence (`start`) and calculate the *n*th Fibonacci-like numbers in this new sequence.
+It allows users to change the starting number of the sequence (`start`) and calculate the *n*th Fibonacci-like number in this new sequence.

 Let us now consider a contract that utilizes this library: